santi/minesweeper/README.md

 # minesweeper
-Simple implementation of a Minesweeper game for the browser
+Simple vanilla JS implementation of a Minesweeper game for the browser